google/zetasql/docs/data-types.md

 Most functions on strings are also defined on bytes.
 The bytes version operates on raw bytes rather than Unicode characters.
-Strings and bytes are separate types that cannot be used interchangeably.
+Strings and bytes are separate types that can't be used interchangeably.
 There is no implicit casting in either direction.
 Explicit casting between string and bytes does UTF-8 encoding and decoding.
-Casting bytes to string returns an error if the bytes are not valid UTF-8.
+Casting bytes to string returns an error if the bytes aren't valid UTF-8.

 To learn more about the literal representation of a string type, see [String literals][string-literals].